AmbiJesse/DataCamp-Projects/README.md

-# DataCamp-Projects
+# DataCamp
-Projects from DataCamp using Python, SQL, and BigQuery.
+## 🐍 Guided projects using python

+### 1. Investigating Netflix Movies and Guest Stars in The Office

+### 2. Data-Driven Product Management: Conducting a Market Analysis